 If there are any problems with your product or installation, the installers should be able to address them quickly and responsively thanks to a close working relationship with the vendor.
 In addition, you can trust that your professional-grade water heater is built according to industry standards and quality control measures to ensure it lasts for a long time.

 Professional-grade units are not only more powerful than their counterparts, but they also use less energy to operate.
 They have better insulation in a tank with energy-efficient components, including gas valves.
 On the other hand, big box store units are more expensive to run because they have less insulation and use energy-guzzling features such as a power vent instead of a gas valve.

 Additionally, professional-grade water heaters quickly heat large quantities of water and don’t lose much energy in the process.
 Some models include additional insulation to reduce heat loss, keeping your family warm with less power.

 Professional-grade water heaters also feature an automatic shut-off burner that will turn off when there is no more demand for hot water.
 When you don’t use your hot water tank for extended periods, it can lose up to 20% of its initial energy efficiency rating, which will end up costing you more on your monthly bills.
 This feature is not available in the big box store water heaters, making them less efficient than professional-grade heaters.

 A professional-grade water heater is often worth the investment, but how do you decide which one is right for you?
-Our experienced professionals at Sierra Air Conditioning & Heating will give you the correct information on choosing the best product.
+Our experienced professionals at Sierra Air Conditioning & Plumbing will give you the correct information on choosing the best product.
 In addition, you can count on us for all your water filtration and water softener needs.
 We also offer HVAC services, including indoor air quality, heating and cooling repair, installation and maintenance.
 Besides that, we take care of UV lights and whole-house zoning.
 With over 30 years of experience, our team serves the entire Greater Las Vegas area.
 Contact us today and set up an appointment.